Professor of Biomarkers Research, Institute for Academic Medicine

-Dario Marchetti, Ph.D., tumor and molecular biologist, is the Director of the Biomarker Research Program at Houston Methodist Research Institute and Professor of Biomarkers Research at Houston Methodist.
+Dario Marchetti, Ph.D. is a tumor and molecular biologist.
 Dr. Marchetti formerly served as the “Jack L. Titus” endowed Professor at Baylor College of Medicine, and currently holds a visiting Professor appointment in the Department of Molecular & Cellular Biology at Baylor College of Medicine.

 Dr. Marchetti is an internationally recognized authority in the field of circulating tumor cells (CTCs).
 CTCs and CTC-based biomarker signatures can be clinically useful tools for monitoring cancer progression in the patient in "real-time;" and for combating cancer metastasis for improved patient outcome as prime examples of precision medicine.
 With keen insights into the biology of brain metastasis, Dr. Marchetti pioneered models by discovering molecular determinants underlying brain metastasis and biomarker properties of brain metastasis-associated and brain-colonizing CTCs.
 As a consummate scientist, Dr. Marchetti’s bibliography include 180 publications of which 80 are in peer-reviewed journals in the fields of neuroscience and oncology.
 He has received numerous awards and secured uninterrupted funding since 1990 by receiving grants from federal, state, institutional and private agencies.
 He is a reviewer for the most prominent journals in cancer research and sits on editorial boards of “Cancer Microenvironment, “Vascular Cell”, "Clinical & Experimental Pathology", "International Journal of Oncology", “Cancer Letters”, “Journal of Cellular Biochemistry”, “Discovery/Discovery Reports” (a journal from Harvard Medical School) and "Cancer Metastasis Reviews" among others.
 Dr. Marchetti also acts as Guest Editor on a special tome on brain metastasis by the International Journal of Molecular Sciences (Basel, Switzerland) and an invited Editor on a special volum on CTCs by Frontiers Research Topic Oncology (Lausanne Switzerland).
 Further, he serves as standing member on grant reviewing panels of the National Institutes of Health of USA and Italy, the Department of Defense of the US, and is frequently invited as grant reviewer and consultant for multiple national and international agencies and pharma companies devoted to oncology research.